vitorm04/docs.pt-br/docs/framework/unmanaged-api/diagnostics/isymunmanageddocument-geturl-method.md

 ## <a name="parameters"></a>Parâmetros
  `cchUrl`
- [in] O tamanho, em caracteres, da `szURL` buffer.
+ [in] The size, in characters, of the `szURL` buffer.

  `pcchUrl`
- [out] Um ponteiro para uma variável que recebe o tamanho da URL, incluindo a terminação nula.
+ [out] A pointer to a variable that receives the size of the URL, including the null termination.

  `szUrl`
- [out] O buffer que contém a URL.
+ [out] The buffer containing the URL.

-## <a name="return-value"></a>Valor de retorno
+## <a name="return-value"></a>Valor retornado
- S_OK se o método for bem-sucedido; Caso contrário, um código de erro.
+ S_OK if the method succeeds; otherwise, an error code.

 ## <a name="see-also"></a>Consulte também